 At the beginning of the 20th century, two sisters had a vision to achieve and protect the rights of children.
 Their vision has survived into the second decade of the 21st century.

 Beginnings: Arrested in Trafalgar Square

 "A Starving Baby and Our Blockade has Caused This".
 That was the headline on a leaflet drawing attention to the plight of children on the losing side of the First World War.
 Save the Children's founder, Eglantyne Jebb, was arrested and fined for distributing it in Trafalgar Square.

-After the war ended, the British government kept up a blockade that left children in cities like Berlin and Vienna starving.
+After the war ended, the Britain kept up a blockade that left children in cities like Berlin and Vienna starving.
 Tuberculosis and rickets were rife.

 "The children's bones were like rubber.
 Clothing was utterly lacking.
 In the hospitals there was nothing but paper bandages."
 Dr Hector Munro, Save the Children, 1919.

 Eglantyne Jebb and her sister Dorothy Buxton decided that direct action was needed as well as campaigning.
 The Save the Children Fund was set up at a public meeting in London's Royal Albert Hall in May 1919.
 From that day to this we've been raising funds to provide relief to children suffering the effects of war.

 "Thousands of people . . . tired, sick and hungry.
 I had to carry my youngest brother.
 One day I saw that he was not moving or crying for bread any more.
 I showed him to my mother and she saw that he was dead.
 We were glad that he was dead because we had nothing to feed him on."
 Armenian refugee child, 1921

 Fight the Famine raised money very quickly.
 Single donations ranged from two shillings to £10,000.
 It gave the money to organisations working with children in Germany, Austria, France, Belgium, Hungary, the Balkans and for Armenian refugees in Turkey.